Robertstar2000/Project-management-accelerator/readme.md

 The Project Management Accelerator uses AI as a powerful co-pilot to supercharge the HMAP workflow.

 -   **Eliminates "Blank Page" Problem**: Instead of spending hours writing a Concept Proposal or SOW, the AI generates a comprehensive, context-aware draft in seconds (Phase 1, 5).
-This allows project managers to shift their focus from writing to strategy and refinement.
+These drafts are written using professional, industry-standard terminology, allowing project managers to shift their focus from writing to strategy and refinement.
 -   **Ensures Consistency**: The AI uses the outputs of previous phases as context for the next, ensuring a consistent thread of logic flows through the entire plan, from high-level concept to detailed task lists.
--   **Automates Tedious Breakdown**: The most powerful feature is the AI-powered task generation (Phase 6).
-The AI parses the natural language of the SOW and converts it into a structured Work Breakdown Structure (WBS)—a list of tasks with duration estimates.
-This single step can save dozens of hours of manual planning.
+-   **Automates Tedious Breakdown**: A powerful feature is the AI-powered plan generation that occurs in **Phase 7 (Develop Detailed Plans & Timeline)**.
+The AI parses the natural language from the Statement of Work and other planning documents, then converts it into a structured project plan, including a Work Breakdown Structure (WBS), a detailed task list, and project milestones.
+This single step populates all the tools in the Project Tracking view and can save dozens of hours of manual planning.
 -   **Enables Rapid Re-planning**: If a major change occurs, you can quickly regenerate subsequent planning documents with the new context, allowing for agility that is impossible with traditional methods.

 By following the HMAP phases within this tool, you are guided through a best-practice planning process that is both incredibly fast and remarkably thorough, setting your project up for success from the very beginning.

----

-## Technical Description

--   **Stack**: React with TypeScript.
--   **AI Integration**: The app uses the `@google/genai` library to interface with the Google Gemini API.
-All AI prompts are centrally managed in `src/constants/projectData.ts`.
--   **State Management**: The primary state is managed within the `App.tsx` component.
-Project data is persisted across sessions using the browser's `localStorage`.
--   **Structured AI Output**: For task generation, the application sends the model a `responseSchema` (JSON schema) to ensure the AI's output is a well-formed JSON object that can be directly parsed and used by the application.
--   **Gantt Dependency Logic**: The dependency visualization in `src/tools/ProjectTrackingView.tsx` uses a `useLayoutEffect` hook.
-This ensures that after React has rendered the DOM, we can accurately measure the positions and dimensions of the task bar elements and then render the SVG connector lines in the correct locations.